TroyMoses/job-portal/README.md

 ## Job Portal

-Welcome to the job portal repo
+Welcome to the job portal repository